mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_java.md

 ## Inputting the Data

-MindSpore Lite Java interface provides `getInputsByTensorName` and `getInputs` methods to get the input Tensor, and supports `byte[]` or `ByteBuffer` types of data, set the input Tensor data by [setData](https://www.mindspore.cn/lite/api/en/master/api_java/mstensor.html#setdata).
+MindSpore Lite Java interface provides `getInputByTensorName` and `getInputs` methods to get the input Tensor, and supports `byte[]` or `ByteBuffer` types of data, set the input Tensor data by [setData](https://www.mindspore.cn/lite/api/en/master/api_java/mstensor.html#setdata).

-1. Use [getInputsByTensorName](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#getinputbytensorname) method.
+1. Use [getInputByTensorName](https://www.mindspore.cn/lite/api/en/master/api_java/model.html#getinputbytensorname) method.
 Obtain the Tensor connected to the input node in the model input Tensor based on the name of the model input Tensor.
-The following demonstrates how to call `getInputsByTensorName` to get the input Tensor and pad the data.
+The following demonstrates how to call `getInputByTensorName` to get the input Tensor and pad the data.

     ```java
-    MSTensor inputTensor = model.getInputsByTensorName("2031_2030_1_construct_wrapper:x");
+    MSTensor inputTensor = model.getInputByTensorName("2031_2030_1_construct_wrapper:x");
     // Set Input Data.
     inputTensor.setData(inputData);
     ```